 As a startup, you should think about how much of your company you are willing to give away in the first rounds.
 Keep in mind that there will be more than one funding round.
 Don’t give away too much; otherwise, you will lose your position too early.
 This can be dangerous for both the startup and the investor.
 On the other hand, if you are not willing to share part of the success of your company, then you can’t expect others to invest in it.

 In the same way, as a startup, you would not want to give away too much control over the company.
 Certainly, VCs will often want to have quite a lot of control to protect their investment.
 To some extent that is reasonable.
 At the same time, it can be dangerous to give away too much control; management still needs to have the freedom to run the company.

 During negotiations, you will face many decisions of this type.
 How much liquidation preference are you willing to give?
 What kind of anti-dilution can you accept?
 Is there vesting for founders, etc. In preparation, it will be helpful if the startup founders have formed ideas about where they draw their limits.
 You may still be dragged across those, but at least you will know when and where that is happening.
 Sometimes walking away from a deal is a good idea, sometimes it isn’t.
 This is where the judgement of the entrepreneur becomes critical.

-And the deal is there…. celebrate!
-Well done… time to look forward.
+And when the deal is closed…. celebrate!
+Well done!